Fidel Castro Fast Facts

 October 20, 2004 - After delivering a speech, Castro falls while leaving the podium.

-July 31, 2006 - A statement read on Cuban TV announces that Fidel Castro is undergoing intestinal surgery and has provisionally handed over power to his younger brother Raul.
-The arrangement is expected to last for several weeks while Fidel Castro recuperates.
+July 31, 2006 - A statement read on Cuban TV announces that Castro is undergoing intestinal surgery and has provisionally handed over power to his brother Raul.
+The arrangement is expected to last for several weeks while Castro recuperates.

 June 3, 2007 - Castro is shown on Cuban TV standing and greeting a visitor.

-October 29, 2007 - Castro publishes his autobiography "My Life" in Great Britain.
+October 29, 2007 - Castro publishes his autobiography "My Life" in the United Kingdom.
 The book contains a series of interviews done with journalist Ignacio Ramonet.
 The book is released in the US in early 2008.

 February 19, 2008 - Due to ailing health, Castro announces his resignation as president in a letter published in the middle of the night in the online version of Cuba's state-run newspaper, Granma.